Josip Skoko

-Josip Skoko (born 10 December 1975) is an Australian former professional soccer player who played as a central midfielder for North Geelong Warriors, Hajduk Split, Genk, Gençlerbirliği, Wigan Athletic, Stoke City and Melbourne Heart.
+Josip Skoko (/hr/; born 10 December 1975) is an Australian former professional soccer player who played as a central midfielder for North Geelong Warriors, Hajduk Split, Genk, Gençlerbirliği, Wigan Athletic, Stoke City and Melbourne Heart.
 Skoko has been described as a central midfielder with "superb on-ball ability, inch perfect passing, and his ability to turn defence to attack in an instant."
 Skoko is currently the Director of Football at North Geelong Warriors FC.

 Club career

 Early career

 Skoko was born in Mount Gambier, to a Croatian family.
 He played for Mt Gambier Croatia until he was 9 years old when he and his family moved to Geelong.
 Skoko played for North Geelong Warriors before moving to Croatian side Hajduk Split in 1995.
 After four years at Stadion Poljud he signed for Belgium club Genk.
 At Genk he was made captain and helped the team win the title in 2001–02.
 He joined Turkish club Gençlerbirliği in 2003 where he spent two years before moving to English football.